 Examples abound here, sad to say.
 Puppets are among the easiest of targets, primarily because they became the poster kids for anticapitalist mobilizations.
 Devising a cheap and collective manner to produce artistic expressions of resistance isn't problematic per se; such creations have allowed us to prefigure a better life even as we protest present-day horrors.
-But when puppets all start looking alike, whether filling the streets of Seattle or Hong Kong; when they are mass-produced from the same materials, in the same manner; when they are something eco-entrepreneurs can fund to both create the appearance of grassroots protest and turn radical notions into the most liberal of demands6 - then we producers in order that both can contribute to the project of ever-freer societies.
+But when puppets all start looking alike, whether filling the streets of Seattle or Hong Kong; when they are mass-produced from the same materials, in the same manner; when death issues people face - the numerous "isms" that most of us battle, from racism to heterosexism to anti-Semitism, and sadly on and on.
+But it is through such concerns that, for instance, racism operates in specific ways right now, and can therefore be illustrated and potentially fought.
+Today's form of fragmentation, for example, has turned many toward fundamentalisms - Islam, Judaism, or Christianity - as a means to regain community, often at the expense of women, queers, and indeed anyone dubbed as the transgressive other.
+Fear has an object, and in the contemporary United States that is frequently the young black male and the bearded Middle Eastern man.
+Spatial displacement brutally creates refugees, who then become targets of hate.
+You get the picture.
+Rather, you can paint, print, or perform the picture.

+Lest I seem to be blaming artists for an inegalitarian world, or minimally for not doing enough to challenge it through their work, let me reiterate: I desire to encourage shifts in cultural production and cultural producers in order that both can contribute to the project of ever-freer societies.
 There are valid reasons for artistic choices - say, whether to sign a work or not - but all too often such choices seem already circumscribed or shaped by today's social ills.
 Art should instead aim to turn the tables: this miserable historical moment could be the raw material for artists to give shape to choices of our own construction - ones that might circumscribe domination.